Equivariant $KK$-theory of Bernoulli shifts on $C^*$-algebras with approximately inner flip: -theory of Bernoulli shifts

-The following corollary will be used in the follow-up paper \cite{CEKN} with Sayan Chakraborty and Siegfried Echterhoff.
+a contradiction. \end{proof} The following corollary is particularly useful for analyzing the K-theory of Bernoulli shift actions of infinite groups and plays a crucial role in the proof of \cite[Theorem A]{CEKN}.
 We refer to \cite{BCH} for the formulation of the Baum--Connes conjecture with coefficients.
 Note that the Baum-Connes conjecture with coefficients holds for many groups, including a-T-menable groups \cite{HK} and hyperbolic groups \cite{Lafforgue}. \begin{corollary} Let $G$ be a countable discrete group satisfying the Baum--Connes conjecture with coefficients, let $Z$ be a $G$-set, let $A$ be a $G$-$C^*$-algebra and let $M_\mathfrak n$ be a UHF-algebra.
 Assume that $Z$ is infinite or that $\mathfrak n$ is of infinite type.
-Then the inclusion $A\to A\otimes M_\mathfrak n$ induces an isomorphism
+Then the inclusion $A\to A\otimes M_\mathfrak n^{\otimes Z}$ induces an isomorphism

-In particular, the right hand side is a $\Z[1/\mathfrak n]$-module. \end{corollary} \begin{proof} By an inductive limit argument, we may assume $Z$ is countable and $A$ is separable.
+In particular, the right hand side is a $\Z[1/\mathfrak n]$-module. \end{corollary} \begin{proof} By an inductive limit argument, we may assume that $Z$ is countable and $A$ is separable.
 If $G$ is finite, the statement follows from Theorem \ref{thm-kk-equivalence} considering the commutative diagram